VISION-XL: High Definition Video Inverse Problem Solver using Latent Image Diffusion Models: Experimental Results

 \subsection{Results}

-Table~\ref{table:main} presents the quantitative comparisons across various spatio-temporal inverse problems.
-The proposed method consistently outperforms the baseline approaches in most metrics, particularly for solving spatio-temporal degradations.
-Notably, we observe a significant decrease in FVD, indicating superior video perceptual quality compared to the runner-up across all datasets.
+Table~\ref{table:main} presents a quantitative comparison across various spatio-temporal inverse problems.
+The proposed method consistently outperforms baseline approaches in most metrics, particularly in addressing spatio-temporal degradations.
+Notably, it achieves a significant reduction in FVD, indicating superior perceptual video quality compared to the runner-up across all datasets.
 This improvement is also evident in the qualitative results shown in Fig.~\ref{fig:result1}.
-While SVI~\cite{kwon2024solving} performs well on spatio-temporal degradations, it often struggles to maintain temporal consistency, resulting in issues such as incorrect frame intensity restoration (first row) and loss of background details (second and third rows).
-This suggests that batch-consistent noise initialization~\cite{kwon2024solving}, as further examined in our ablation study in Table~\ref{table:ablation_1}, may be insufficient to fully preserve temporal consistency.
-Additionally, its limited supported resolution necessitates patch reconstruction, which can introduce patch-wise inconsistency and contribute to performance degradation.
-The classical optimization method, ADMM-TV, performs well in reconstructing static backgrounds or stationary objects but struggles to reconstruct dynamic scenes or objects, as shown in Fig.~\ref{fig:result1}, which is reflected in its lower metrics.
-In comparison with DiffIR2VR~\cite{yeh2024diffir2vr} on the SR task (Fig.~\ref{fig:result2}), we observe that DiffIR2VR often produces unwanted artifacts in backgrounds or over-generates details of objects.
-These issues likely stem from challenges in optical flow estimation from the measurement.
-While these baseline methods encounter various challenges across different inverse problems, our method demonstrates stable, high-quality reconstruction without the need for patch reconstruction, as evidenced by the overall results.
-Further comparisons of supported resolution, total sampling time, and memory consumption are shown in Table~\ref{table:time}.
-As shown in the table, our method achieves the highest efficiency in both sampling time and memory usage.
-Additional visualizations, including reconstruction results for deblurring, inpainting, and other tasks, are available in video format for further evaluation on the following page: { \textsf{\url{https://vision-xl.github.io/supple/}}}.
+While SVI~\cite{kwon2024solving} effectively handles spatio-temporal degradations, it often struggles with temporal consistency, leading to issues such as inaccurate intensity restoration (first row) and loss of details (second and third rows).
+This suggests that batch-consistent noise initialization~\cite{kwon2024solving}, further examined in our ablation study (Table~\ref{table:ablation_1}), may be insufficient to fully preserve temporal consistency.
+Additionally, its patch reconstruction for high-resolution videos can introduce patch-wise inconsistencies, degrading overall performance.
+The classical optimization method, ADMM-TV, effectively reconstructs static backgrounds and stationary objects but fails to remove ghosting artifacts caused by temporal degradations, as shown in Fig.~\ref{fig:result1}.
+This limitation is reflected in its lower performance metrics.
+For the SR task (Fig.\ref{fig:result2}), DiffIR2VR\cite{yeh2024diffir2vr} often introduces unwanted artifacts in backgrounds or over-generates object details, likely due to inaccuracies in optical flow estimation. {Notably, in pixel-wise random inpainting, latent diffusion methods may lose fine pixel-level details due to their encoded representations.
+However, leveraging the strong SDXL prior, our method achieves competitive inpainting performance with SVI, which employs a pixel-space diffusion model.}